Mary Ersek, PhD, RN, FPCN

 - BS, Georgetown University, 1980

 Dr. Ersek develops and disseminates best practices to improve palliative and end-of-life care for people living in nursing homes and, more recently, for veterans.
 With NIH funding, she developed a palliative care curriculum for nurses and nursing assistants in nursing homes that was the foundation for the American Association of Colleges of Nursing’s End-of-Life Nursing Education (ELNEC) Consortium – Geriatric curriculum.
 ELNEC – Geriatric has been disseminated across the United States, and in Europe, Japan, and Korea.
-Dr. Ersek also tests novel interventions to improve the quality of palliative care in nursing homes and other settings through a program of research funded by the NIH, private foundations, and the Department of Veterans Affairs (VA).

 Selected Career Highlights